sangria-graphql/macro-visit/README.md

 ## Introduction

-Writing visitor code can be quite tedious process, especially if some nodes need to be transformed (in immutable way) along the way.
-This becomes even harder if performance is a concern and data structures are deeply recursive, so non-tail recursive approach is not an option.
-This library provides very simple way to create type-safe visitor code for arbitrary sealed case class hierarchies.
+Writing visitor code can be quite tedious, especially if some nodes need to be transformed (in immutable way) along the way.
+This becomes even harder if performance is a concern and data structures are deeply recursive, so non tail-recursive approach is not an option. **macro-visit** provides very simple way to create type-safe visitor code for arbitrary sealed case class hierarchies.
 Generated visitor provides following features:

 * **Non-recursive traversal**, which means all state is managed in the heap and you will not run into stack overflow errors with deep recursive data structures.